GhostBadger/Kurien_G_Music-Mixer/README.md

 ## Project Description

 A music mixer site which follows the example of incredibox.com.
-Allows users to create a drum pattern using basic sounds from a drum set such as the base drum, snare, toms, cymbals in a sequence using 16 slots that repeats itself when the sequence is finished.
+Allows users to create a drum pattern using basic sounds from a drum set such as the base drum, snare, toms, cymbals in a sequence using 8 or 16 slots that repeats itself when the sequence is finished.
 Afterwards, the User chooses another instrument and creates a 16 spot sequence.
 These two seqences are played at the same time to create a small song the becomes the sum of both parts.
 In order to add a selection to the sequence, a drag and drop functionality will be added.

 ## Installation